 Insurance Reserve - The Company is self-insured for various levels of general liability coverage.
 Insurance claims and reserves include the accrual of estimated settlements for known and anticipated claims.
-Accrued expenses and other current liabilities in the accompanying balance sheets include insurance allowances of \$500 as of March 31, 2016 and 2015.
+Accrued expenses and other current liabilities in the accompanying balance sheets include insurance allowances of \$500 for the three months ended March 31, 2017 and 2016.
 Actual results may differ from these reserve amounts.
 Due to the bankruptcy, the insurance reserve is considered LSTC.

 CRDA Investment Obligation - The New Jersey Casino Control Act provides, among other things, for an assessment of licenses equal to 1.25% of their gross gaming revenues in lieu of an investment alternative tax equal to 2.5% of gross gaming revenues.
-The Company may satisfy this investment obligation by investing in qualified eligible direct investments, by making qualified contributions or by depositing funds with the CRDA.
-Funds deposited with the CRDA may be used to purchase bonds designated by the CRDA or, under certain circumstances, may be donated to the CRDA in exchange for credits against future CRDA investment obligations.
+The Company previously satisfied this investment obligation by investing in qualified eligible direct investments, by making qualified contributions or by depositing funds with the CRDA.
+Funds deposited with the CRDA were used to purchase bonds designated by the CRDA or, under certain circumstances, used to donate to the CRDA in exchange for credits against future CRDA investment obligations.
 CRDA bonds have terms up to 50 years and bear interest at below-market rate.
-During 2014, the Company entered into a donation credit agreement, whereby a portion of the Company's CRDA deposits were permitted to be used for non-gaming related projects.
+Effective May 27, 2016 the CRDA investment obligation of 1.25% of gross gaming revenues will be redirected to the City of Atlantic City to be used for debt service.
+The CRDA investment obligation will be reduced by previously contractually obligated Credit Agreements committed by the Authority.